 Instructing a solicitor to deal with proceedings at Court where a Judge will make a final decision.

 Each of the options is right for different circumstances – at Harold G Walker, we can explain the different approaches in detail for you and apply it to your own personal circumstances.
 You will then be in a position to make a well-informed decision as to the way forward.

 Resolving Issues of Separation

 If you and your partner have made the decision to separate you may think that because you were never married making a clean break could be relatively straight forward.
-However there may be a variety of other issues that need to be resolved before you can completely move on with your life.
-Our Family Lawyers can help you through this and provide clear, impartial advice to ensure the process is as swift as possible.
+However, there may be a variety of other issues that need to be resolved before you can completely move on with your life.
+The team of Family Lawyers can help you through this and provide clear, impartial advice to ensure the process is as swift as possible.
 Here are some issues that you may need assistance in resolving:

 Deed of Variation